CodeItQuick/CodeItQuick.github.io/_drafts/2026-05-30-Stop-Story-Splitting-By-Task-Decomposition.md

 ﻿---
 layout: post
-name: Actually, You Cannot Split The Story
+name: Stop Story Splitting By Task Decomposition
 description: Discussions of why story splitting does not work
 image: spartan_zombie.webp
 time: "9m:00s"
 tags: quality all
 ---

-# Actually, Stop Story Splitting, For the Health of the Project
+# Stop Story Splitting By Task Decomposition

-Stop the story splitting, immediately.
-Yes, you are doing it in good faith.
-And yes, sometimes it even "works".
-The problem is your focusing on the wrong thing, and bringing dysfunction to your team.
+The common failure mode of story splitting by task decomposition is a common failure mode of agile methodology.

-In this article I will illustrate why story splitting is a waste of time, while changing how the feature ships to production is a meaningful reframe.
+In this article I will illustrate why story splitting by task decomposition is oversimplified and not helpful.
+I will show how to implement the SPIDR framework on effective story splitting.

 # The Purpose of Story Splitting